fabiochelly/Flow.Launcher.Plugin.FabCalc/README.md

-# This plugin for FlowLauncher is an advanced calculator (fast algebric and symbolic calculations) using the default Python expressions evaluator
+# This plugin for FlowLauncher is an advanced calculator (algebric and symbolic calculations) using the default Python expressions evaluator

 ## Fractions:
 Use doubles slashes for fractions.
 Ex: 1//2+3//7 = 13/14